armandojaleo/CosmoEmbedings/docs/block_spec.md

-# Block Specification – CosmicEmbeddings
+# Block Specification – CosmoEmbeddings

-This document defines the structure and required fields of a **knowledge block** in the CosmicEmbeddings network.
+This document defines the structure and required fields of a **knowledge block** in the CosmoEmbeddings network.

 Each block represents a unit of machine-interpretable knowledge (typically an embedding) and contains metadata to ensure traceability, interoperability, and validation integrity.